Sponsored by Hitoyoshi city.

 You can’t help getting wet when rafting down the Kuma River.
-It’s therefore necessary to bring with you clothes that you don’t mind getting wet, and a plastic bag for your clothes that you want to keep dry, and a pair of shoes.
-You can rent wetsuits directly on site for 1,000 yen (jacket and leggings for 500 yen each), which can be an interesting option if the water is a little cold during your excursion.
+It’s, therefore, necessary to bring with you clothes that you don’t mind getting wet, and a plastic bag for your clothes that you want to keep dry, and a pair of shoes.
+You can rent wetsuits directly on-site for 1,000 yen (jacket and leggings for 500 yen each), which can be an interesting option if the water is a little cold during your excursion.
 You will still need to always have a pair of shoes that can go in the water.
-The rest (helmet and life jacket) will of course be provided on site.
+The rest (helmet and life jacket) will of course be provided on-site.

 Rafting on the Kuma River is available between April and October.
-If you plan to go there in early April or late October, better contact the center to know the precisel dates of opening and closing days of the rafting season.
+If you plan to go there in early April or late October, better contact the center to know the precise dates of opening and closing days of the rafting season.